 This probably won't come as a big surprise, considering my obvious love of baking... but I'm a huge fan of The Great British Bake Off.
 I love to see the fun and creative bakes that the bakers come up with.
 And is it just me or is everyone just so polite and pleasant?

-Anyway, all this to say that these lace cookies were inspired by Mary Berry.
-More specifically, her florentines.
+Anyway, all this to say that these oatmeal lace cookies were inspired by Mary Berry and her florentines.
 While those cookies were the inspiration behind this post and recipe, you'll notice there are quite a few ingredients missing here.

 So technically, these aren't florentines at all 🙂 since nuts and candied fruit are key there.
 Still, these look very similar and follow a similar technique.
 They're thin and crispy, and you end up with a lovely lace effect (hence the name).

 - These lace cookies only call for 7 ingredients, and you mix them all up in one single saucepan (less dirty dishes and no electric mixer needed).
 And, they bake in just 7 minutes.
 It really doesn't get much easier!

 - While I'm a big fan of thick and cakey cookies (remember these?), I do love how thin and crisp (and buttery!
 SO buttery) these cookies are and I think you will too.

 - Trust me when I tell you, you are going to want to make your oatmeal lace cookies with chocolate.
 The melted chocolate that we're sandwiching between the cookies just pairs perfectly with that deep toffee flavor.